A System Analysis on Quality and Transparency in Allegheny County Community Water Systems

 - Water systems serving Allegheny County may be understaffed and under-resourced.

-- In 2019 alone, more than half of the water systems had water quality-related violations.
+- Since 2016, more than half of the water systems had water quality-related violations.

 - 80 percent of water systems reported detectable levels of lead in their drinking water in their 2019 Consumer Confidence Reports.